1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 5 Common Foods that Can Cause Constipation

-Constipation affects up to 1 in 3 American adults.
-Older adults and women are at greatest risk.
-Constipation is usually characterized as.
-You may also experience bloating, gas, and abdominal pain as a side effect of your intermittent bowel habits.
+Constipation occurs in as many as 1 in 3 American adults.
+Older people and women are at highest risk.
+Constipation is generally defined as As a side effect of your intermittent bowel movements, you can also have bloating, gas, and abdominal pain.

 Texas Medical Board